What Are Seller Concessions?

 The data tells a clear story: seller concessions have become the norm, not the exception.

-This dramatic shift means seller concessions are no longer a special circumstance, they're something every seller should plan for when calculating their net proceeds.
+This dramatic shift means seller concessions are no longer a special circumstance, they're something every Dallas seller must plan for.

 The Trend Accelerated in 2025